Are you called to serve others by your presence and your prayers?

 How does a Unity Prayer Chaplain differ from a Chaplain in a hospital or care facility?

-Unlike hospital Chaplains, Unity Prayer Chaplains may not be ordained and are not trained to counsel people.
-Unity Prayer Chaplains are trained to do three things only: hold spiritual space, listen, and pray.
+Unlike hospital Chaplains, Unity Prayer Chaplains do not have to be ordained and are not trained to counsel people.
+Unity Prayer Chaplains are trained to do three things: hold spiritual space, listen, and pray.
 Unity Prayer Chaplains are not trained to go out and “minister” to the community-at-large but are trained as a lay resource to help meet the pastoral care needs within our community.

 Requirements to be a Unity Prayer Chaplain: